gfax/rbot-junkyard/README.md

 * junkyard.rb - public release of Junkyard
 * brawl.rb - original version of Junkyard, using #gfax's custom deck
+* rumble.rb - forked version of Junkyard, using #linux's custom deck

 ##Installation
-Drop `junkyard.rb` in your rbot's plugin folder and run `!rescan` to reload your plugins.
-Type `!help junkyard` (or simply `!help junk`) for more information.
-Any available config options can be found using `!config search junkyard`.
+Drop `junkyard.rb` and/or `rumble.rb` in your rbot's plugin folder and run `!rescan` to reload your plugins.
+Type `!help junkyard` (or simply `!help junk`) or !help rumble for more information.
+Any available config options can be found using `!config search junkyard` or `!config search rumble`..

 ##Gameplay
 http://wiki.gfax.ch/Junkyard